 Gradually, add the milk, stirring.
 Bring to a boil (turn up the heat a little) and then simmer for about 3-4 minutes in medium-low heat, stirring often until thickened.
 If you want, add more milk little by little until desired consistency, stirring.

-Add the cooked pasta to the sauce and stir until well combined.
+Add the cooked pasta to the cheese sauce and stir until well combined.
 Season with garlic powder, salt, and pepper to taste.
-Remember the cheese will be somewhat salty.
+Serve immediately.
+Enjoy!